Anthropology Magazine

 • What are two barriers to effective intercultural communication?

-• What bias can exist when interacting with someone from another culture?
-How can tools like active listening and empathy help to overcome biases?
+• What biases can exist when interacting with someone from a culture different from your own?
+How can tools like active listening, dialogue, and empathy help overcome these?

 Activities

-• Many people in the United States use and prefer a direct communication style; verbal communication is emphasized over nonverbal.
-This is not the case in all cultures.
-In fact, directness can be considered rude or aggressive in some cultures.
-Create a scripted scenario in which a person interacts with someone from a culture that does not use and prefer direct communication.
-Include the clash and also how the situation may be worked out.
+• Many people in the United States use and prefer a direct communication style, and verbal communication is emphasized over nonverbal.
+This is not the case in all cultures; in some, directness can be considered rude or aggressive.
+Create a scripted scenario in which a person interacts with someone from a culture that does not use or prefer direct communication.
+Discuss the disparity and how the situation may be worked out.

 • Create a toolbox for an anthropologist to help with intercultural communication.
-For each tool, include a description and how the tool facilitates communication and understanding.
+For each tool, include a description and how the tool facilitates understanding.

 Additional Resources